-If you've ever wondered about the answer to this question or have any others relating to bunions, in this first of a series of blog posts we asked Louise Smith, a practicing podiatrist of over 17 years with her own succesful clinic (and customer of Calla shoes) to give us some basic facts about what bunions are and why you have them.
+If you've ever wondered about the answer to this question or have any others relating to bunions, in this first of a series of blog posts we asked Louise Smith, a practising podiatrist of over 17 years with her own successful clinic (and customer of Calla shoes) to give us some basic facts about what bunions are and why you have them.

 What are bunions?